qouteall/imm_ptl_wiki_copy/Portals.md

 ## How Does a Portal Interact with the Minecraft World

 * Chunk loading.
 If a player comes near a portal, the other side chunks will be loaded and synchronized to the client.
 * Rendering.
-If the portal is visible in the view, it will be rendered.
+If the portal is visible, it will be rendered.
 * Teleportation.
 If an entity crosses the portal, it will be teleported (if it can).
 * Collision.
 If an entity touches a portal, this mod will handle its cross-portal collision.
 * Cross Portal Entity Rendering.
 If an entity touches a portal, this mod will try to both render the entity inside and outside the portal so that the entity does not look clipped.
 * Cross Portal Block Interaction.
 The player can place and break blocks through the portal.

 ## Breakable Portals
 Nether portals and custom datapack generated portals are breakable portals.

-The breakable portals are paired with their block structure.
-The block structure is a frame on a plane with portal placeholder blocks filled inside.
+The breakable portal entities are bound with their block structure.
+The block structure is a flat portal frame with portal placeholder blocks filled inside.
 Portal placeholder block is a type of transparent block without collision and has glowstone-level illumination.

-The breakable portals break when the frame or placeholder blocks break.
-If the breakable portal is incorrectly paired, it will also break.
+The breakable portals break when the block structure is not complete (The corner blocks are not being checked).
 Every breakable portal is linked to its reverse portal.
-When a portal breaks, its reverse portal will also break.
-When the portal breaks, the placeholder blocks will vanish.
+When a portal breaks, the placeholder blocks will vanish, and its reverse portal entity will also break.
+If the breakable portal entities are incorrectly paired, it will also break.